gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 contains a complete list of available options.
 New installations have all the options of the template listed in `/etc/gitlab/gitlab.rb` by default.

+NOTE:
+The examples provided when you edit `/etc/gitlab/gitlab.rb` might not always reflect the default settings for an instance.

 For a list of default settings, see the
 [package defaults](https://docs.gitlab.com/ee/administration/package_information/defaults.html).